Nonemptiness of Severi varieties on Enriques surfaces: Introduction

 We note that Theorem \ref {thm:main} implies a conjecture due to Pandharipande and Schmitt regarding smooth curves of genus $g\geq 2$ on Enriques surfaces (see \cite[Conj.
 5.1] {PS}).
 Our result implies this conjecture for curves whose classes are not 2--divisible (see \cite [Prop.
 2.2 and text after Conj.
 5.1]{PS}).

 We shall prove Theorem \ref {thm:main} by degenerating a general Enriques surface to the union of two surfaces $R$ and $P$, birational to the symmetric square of a general elliptic curve and the projective plane respectively, and glued along a smooth elliptic curve $T$ numerically anticanonical on each surface.
+We need the assumption that $L$ is not $2$-divisible to ensure that the degenerations of the curves we are interested in do not contain the curve $T = R \cap S$ (see Lemma~\ref{lemma:R3}), which is well known to be a major issue in the general context of degenerations.

-We introduce such degenerations in \S \ref {sec:flatlim}.
-On such a semi--stable limit we identify suitable curves that deform to elliptic nodal curves on the general Enriques surface that are rigid, i.e., they do not move in a positive dimensional family.
+We introduce the degenerations we need in \S \ref {sec:flatlim}.
+On such a semi--stable limit we identify suitable curves that deform to elliptic nodal curves on the general Enriques surface and with the prescribed linear equivalence class that are rigid, i.e., they do not move in a positive dimensional family.
 As remarked above, this suffices to prove the theorem.
-The aforementioned suitable curves consist, apart from some (-1)--curves as components, of an irreducible nodal elliptic curve on $R$ and an irreducible nodal rational curve on $P$ intersecting at one single point on $T$ where they both are smooth and have a contact of high order.
-Such curves are members of so--called logarithmic Severi varieties on the surfaces on which they lie.
+The aforementioned suitable curves consist, apart from some $(-1)$-curves as components, of an irreducible nodal elliptic curve $C_R$ on $R$ and an irreducible nodal rational curve $C_P$ on $P$ intersecting at one single point on $T$, where both $C_R$ and $C_P$ are smooth and have a contact of high order.
+Such curves are members of so-called logarithmic Severi varieties on the surfaces on which they lie.
 We develop all necessary tools and results on such varieties on the two types of surfaces in question in \S \ref {sec:GSV}.

 The analysis of the conditions under which the limit curves actually deform to rigid nodal elliptic curves on the general Enriques surface is performed in the crucial \S \ref {sec:prepar}.
-These conditions boil down to numerical properties to be verified by the line bundles determined on each component of the limit surfaces.
-An important ingredient next is the description of all components of moduli spaces of polarized Enriques surfaces in terms of decompositions of the polarizing line bundles into effective isotropic divisors as developed recently in \cite {cdgk, kn-JMPA}, which we review in \S \ref {sec:iso}.
-The corresponding identification of suitable isotropic Cartier divisors on the limit surfaces is done in \S \ref {sec:speciso}.
-Finally, \S \ref{sec:proofmain} is devoted to exhibiting, for each component of the moduli spaces of polarized Enriques surfaces, a suitable isotropic decomposition of the limit polarising line bundle, such that its restriction on each component verifies the conditions for deforming the curves mentioned above.
+This includes the most delicate part of our proof (Propositions \ref{prop:metodo1} and \ref{prop:metodo2}), which consists in showing that the above mentioned curves $C_R$ and $C_P$ can be put together nicely.
+We end up eventually with numerical conditions to be verified by the line bundles determined on each component of the limit surfaces.